 No, I sent them the song and asked if they wanted to do it.
 They came over and I think Andy didn’t want to do it because Vince really loved that song.
 But it’s not a song for duetting, it’s a loner’s song.

 The ‘Reconnected’ tour in 2008 and the Mute Short Circuit show in 2011 was your chance to deal with some unfinished business with YAZOO.
-Thinking back now, have you seen it as a worthwhile experience for you either personally or artistically?
+Thinking back now, have you seen it as a worthwhile experience personally?

 Of course, me and Vince have never been biblical, it’s obviously a metaphor!
 But it’s that kind of thing!
 Were I Andy, I would not want my musical partner to go and get too involved with an ex!
 That’s how he might take it but that’s not from conversations I’ve had with him but Andy is Vince’s singer which is why Vince could do the VCMG project with Martin Gore, he’s not replacing him with someone else.

-The Electricity Club gives its grateful thanks to ALISON MOYET
+ELECTRICITYCLUB.CO.UK gives its grateful thanks to Alison Moyet

 Special thanks to Duncan Clark and Rhianon Davies at 9PR